What is a Circuit Breaker?

 There are two purposes of circuit breakers:

-- Switching on and off of the equipment during normal operation for maintenance purpose.
+- Switching on and off of the equipment during normal operation for the purpose of maintenance.

 - Switching during abnormal conditions such as short circuit and earthing to protect the equipment.